-As we start with our East Africa & Gorillas adventure tour we leave the dazzling Victoria Falls and head to the South Luangwa National Park.
-South Luangwa National Park is a world-class safari destination.
-When we have discovered the wide variety of wildlife in the park we will travel into the warm heart of Africa, Malawi.
-Lake Malawi is one of the ten largest lakes in the world.
-We spend a few days indulging in the many attractions that underlie the charm of the Lake and its people.
-Before we go on to the white sand beaches and crystal clear waters of Zanzibar we enjoy a game drive in Mikumi National Park.
-We then travel to Arusha and the Serengeti National Park where you are sure to see incredible wildlife!
-Our next leg of the tour starts in Nairobi and we head to the Masai Mara National Park, Lake Naivasha and Nakuru National Park for world class game viewing.
-We cross into Uganda and enjoy a trek through Budongo Forest, the biggest Mahogany forest in East Africa and the home of the largers number of chimpanzees throughout Uganda.
+As we start with our 35-day East Africa & Gorillas safari tour we leave the dazzling Victoria Falls and head to the South Luangwa National Park.
+South Luangwa National Park is a world-class safari destination and our game viewing experience starts here with an afternoon game drive as we go in search of the elusive leopard.
+When we have discovered the wide variety of wildlife in the park we will travel into the warm heart of Africa, Malawi where we spend a few days indulging in the many attractions that underlie the charm of the Lake and its people.
+Before we go to the white sand beaches and crystal clear waters of Zanzibar we’ll continue our game viewing experience at Mikumi National Park.
+Your time on Zanzibar is split between the northern reaches of Nungwi, where there are many attractions and activities on offer, water sports, fishing, snorkelling and an ocean safari are just some of the offerings.
+The other option is to simply relax on the beach and soak up the sun.
+En route to Stone Town, we participate in a walking spice tour, passing through villages and spice plantations.
+Stone Town offers a rich history and was once a landmark on both the slave and spice trade routes.
+The Serengeti offers an authentic and idyllic wilderness safari that cannot be left out on any safari.
+Our overnight excursion, operated in specialised 4×4 safari vehicles, allows us to explore the Ngorongoro crater floor, where herds of wildlife are known to congregate and spend a full day traversing the Serengeti National Park.
+Our next leg of the tour starts in Nairobi and we head to the Masai Mara National Park and Lake Nakuru National Park for world class safari and animal viewing.
+We cross into Uganda and enjoy a trek through Budongo Forest, the biggest Mahogany forest in East Africa and the home of the largest number of chimpanzees throughout Uganda.
 We travel south to the beautiful scenery of Lake Bunyoni and there we will be taken into the Bwindi Impenetrable Forest to visit the endangered Mountain Gorilla.

 Pre & Post Tour Accommodation